Our People

 Partner

 A member of the firm since 2007, Jed has been based in San Francisco since opening the firm’s office there in 2014.
-He provides counsel to public companies and private equity firms in the context of ongoing investor and public relations and special situations including:
+He provides counsel to clients in the context of ongoing investor and public relations and special situations including:

 Mergers & Acquisitions

-He works with clients in both friendly and unsolicited M&A transactions including Proofpoint in its sale to Thoma Bravo; Jazz Pharmaceuticals in its acquisition of GW Pharmaceuticals; Pluralsight in its sale to Vista; Citrix in its acquisition of Wrike; Forescout in its sale to Advent; II-VI in its acquisition of Finisar; Salesforce in its acquisitions of Tableu, MuleSoft, DemandWare and Slack; Snyders-Lance in its sale to Campbell; ShoreTel in its sale to Mitel; Cabela’s in its sale to Bass Pro Shops; Enbridge in its acquisition of Spectra Energy; Linear Technology in its sale to Analog Devices; Fairchild Semiconductor in its sale to ON Semiconductor; Informatica in its sale to Permira.
-IPO, SPAC and spin-off experience includes Affirm, Latch, Lyft, Dover (Apergy), Symantec (Veritas), JDS Uniphase (CCOP) and Agilent Technologies (Keysight).
+He works with clients in both friendly and unsolicited M&A transactions including Qualtrics in its sale to Silver Lake and CPP; Sierra Wireless in its sale to Semtech; Proofpoint in its sale to Thoma Bravo; Citrix in its sale to Vista and Elliott; Jazz Pharmaceuticals in its acquisition of GW Pharmaceuticals; Pluralsight in its sale to Vista; Forescout in its sale to Advent; Salesforce in its acquisitions of Tableu, MuleSoft, DemandWare and Slack; ShoreTel in its sale to Mitel; Cabela’s in its sale to Bass Pro Shops; Enbridge in its acquisition of Spectra Energy; Linear Technology in its sale to Analog Devices; Fairchild Semiconductor in its sale to ON Semiconductor; Informatica in its sale to Permira.
+IPO, SPAC and spin-off experience includes Affirm, Latch, Lyft, TPG, Warby Parker, Dover (Apergy), Symantec (Veritas), JDS Uniphase (CCOP) and Agilent Technologies (Keysight).

 Restructuring & Bankruptcy

-Notable assignments include JCPenney; Frontier Communications; EP Energy; PG&E; CTI Foods; Taco Bueno; Mattress Firm; Southeastern Grocers; Charter Communications; Edison Mission Energy; Energy Partners; Washington Mutual.
+Notable assignments include CARD; Riverbed Technology; JCPenney; Frontier Communications; EP Energy; PG&E; CTI Foods; Taco Bueno; Mattress Firm; Southeastern Grocers; Charter Communications; Edison Mission Energy; Energy Partners; Washington Mutual.

 Shareholder Activism